CFPhantom/business-change-verification/research/research-note-001.md

 **Finding 2: Acquisition events create the most persistent gaps.**

-Of the 50 organizations assessed, 22 (44%) showed evidence of acquisition fragmentation — where an acquired entity was not consistently recognized as part of the acquiring organization across AI systems and machine-consumed sources.
+Of the 50 organizations in the original benchmark sample, 22 (44%) showed evidence of acquisition fragmentation — where an acquired entity was not consistently recognized as part of the acquiring organization across AI systems and machine-consumed sources.
 The average time since acquisition for these organizations was 56 months.
 The median was 42 months.

 Acquisition gaps persisted significantly longer than other event types.
 Leadership transitions and product launches showed faster propagation, though still without consistent verification.

 **Finding 3: No organization had a named owner for machine representation.**

-Across all 50 organizations, no publicly observable governance owner was identified for how the organization is represented in AI systems and machine-consumed information sources.
+Across all 100 organizations, no publicly observable governance owner was identified for how the organization is represented in AI systems and machine-consumed information sources.
 This does not mean no owner exists internally — it means no ownership was publicly observable or structurally defined.

 **Finding 4: Score variation was high despite uniform governance.**

-AI representation scores ranged from 39 to 87 — a spread of 48 points — despite every organization being at the same governance maturity level.
+AI representation scores ranged from 40 to 87 — a spread of 47 points — despite every organization being at the same governance maturity level.
 This suggests that technical implementation differences are significant and observable, while governance practices have not yet differentiated across the dataset.

 ---